ryancooper/course-info/README.md

 hosts runs git servers for thousands of open source projects.
 In our case, your code will be in a private repository that is visible only to you and course staff.

-This document describes what you need to do to get started with get, and also

-download and upload labs.
+This document describes what you need to do to get started with git, and also download and upload labs.

 Course Setup
 ============